flokoe/bash-hackers-wiki/docs/scripting/basics.md

 Programs that don't ignore such lines, may not work as shebang driven interpreters.

+!!!
+WARNING
-<WRAP center round important 60%> <u>**Attention:**</u>When the
+    <u>**Attention:**</u>When the
     specified interpreter is unavailable or not executable (permissions), you usually get a "`bad interpreter`" error message., If you get nothing and it fails, check the shebang.
-Older Bash versions will respond with a "`no such file or directory`" error for a nonexistant interpreter specified by the shebang. </WRAP>
+Older Bash versions will respond with a "`no such file or directory`" error for a nonexistant interpreter specified by the shebang.

 **Additional note:** When you specify `#!/bin/sh` as shebang and that's a link to a Bash, then Bash will run in POSIX(r) mode!
 See: